| |

 Ingredient Swaps & Variations

-No almond flour -> Use oat flour, but reduce slightly if the dough feels dry
+No almond flour -> Use oat flour, but reduce slightly if the dough feels dry.

-No protein powder -> Add 2 to 3 extra tablespoons almond flour and a bit more maple syrup
+No protein powder -> Add 2 to 3 extra tablespoons of almond flour and a bit more maple syrup

-Dairy free -> Use coconut or almond yogurt
+Dairy-free -> Use coconut or almond yogurt

-Nut free -> Sunflower seed butter works well
+Nut-free -> Sunflower seed butter works well

 No coconut sugar -> Brown sugar or maple sugar both work